inventory management

 In this guide, we break down what manufacturing software actually is, the different types, what small-batch makers specifically need, and how to choose the right option for your business.

-It's your new production central.
+It's your production and cost-tracking hub.

 What is manufacturing software?